zhenning/riak_wiki/pages/Riak/Searching-and-Aggregating-Data/Secondary-Indexes/Secondary-Indexes.md

 * When you want to find data based on terms other than an objects’ bucket/key pair.
 With 2i, indexes can be created by adding metadata to Riak objects.
 * When the value being stored is an opaque blob, like a binary file, and you want to index it via added attributes.
-* When you want or need an easy-to‐use search mechanism.
+* When you want or need an easy-to-use search mechanism.
 Secondary indexing does not require a schema (as in Search) and comes with a basic query interface.
 * When you want or need anti-entropy.
 Since 2i is just metadata on the KV object and the indexes reside on the same node, 2i piggybacks off of read-repair.

 ## When Not to Use Secondary Indexes